-The Charts screen can show a separate chart for each session of collected position data.
+The Charts view can show a chart for any session of recorded position data.
 Each session can cover an extended period, such as a full night's sleep.
 (Sessions are separated by gaps of four or more hours without recorded data.)

 Each chart shows the full duration of its session, starting near the top of the screen and extending to the tab bar at the bottom, with time labels along the left side.
 (The format of the time labels, such as the use of 12-hour or 24-hour formats, depends of your device settings.)

-Copyright © 2010-2011 Proximal Box Software.
+Copyright © 2010-2018 Proximal Box Software.
 All rights reserved.